 S2cxY=funSYxY

 The CC-DRA scale S2cxY is obtained by linear interpolation of luma DRA scales of adjacent intervals, e.g. SYi and SYi+1.

+The derived CC-DRA scales are applied to a zero-mean chroma samples xCb and xCr based on the luma values xY associated with these chroma samples.

+X2Cx=xCx-2bitDepth-1*S2xY+2bitDepth-1

 DRA refinement process aims at compensating the distortion resulting from the compression that may impact the inverse DRA process.
 The process applies per slice.
 The inverse mapped signal (YIM,UIM,VIM) is refined as follows: